Matthew Hector

 Yes, HMRC target 300,000 self-assessments for compliance checks every year.

 Unfortunately only engaged Price Bailey clients are eligible for TIS.
-If you would like someone to contact you about the service that please provide your detail on our enquiry form.
+If you would like someone to contact you about the service, then please provide your detail on our enquiry form.

 TIS is an addition to your current services.
 An invoice will be supplied in the same manner as our other services.
 This can be paid by: